pydio/pydio-doc-admin-guide/4_connecting_your_storage/6_sharding_with_template_path.md

 - `User.Name` this value is dynamic and will match each user that has a personal-files access.

 Which translates into `personal/johndoe` (this is the personal file of the user **John Doe**).
-If you look directly in your storage it will look like this
+If you take a closer look in your storage it will end up like this:

 ```
 pydio@cells-server:/mnt/data$ tree